lc9er/lc9er.github.io/about.md

 permalink: /about/
 ---

-I'm an IT guy from Philadelphia.
-I spend most of my time in VSCode, working on automating very old and/or very manual processes.
+I'm an IT guy from Philly.
+Spend lots of time thinking about Powershell, C#, F#, Godot, and Neovim.